uxora-com/xpenology-docker/README.md

 ## Warning / Disclaimer

-This system is for testing or educational purpose ONLY, and It is NOT recommended for using in production environment because it has no support and it has not been proven  stable/reliable.
+This system is for testing or educational purpose ONLY, and It is NOT recommended for using in production environment because it has no support, and it has not been proven  stable/reliable.

-So DATA LOSS can happens by using this system due to its instability, SO this is ONLY on your own responsibility to use.
+So DATA LOSS can happen by using this system due to its instability, SO this is ONLY on your own responsibility to use.

-If you are happy with the testing of this product, I would highly recommend you to go for an original Synology hardware especially for PRODUCTION environment where data is critical.
+If you are happy with the testing of this product, I would highly recommend you to go for an original Synology hardware, especially for PRODUCTION environment where data is critical.

 ## Repositories / Tutorial